StephenRoddy/stephenroddy.github.io/music/compList.md

     50.9 **Mary’s Sojourn**
     50.10 **I Didn’t Think that it Would Matter**

-51. **[The Human Cost: A Sonification of Ireland’s Economic Crash](https://stephenroddy.bandcamp.com/album/the-human-cost-a-sonification-of-irelands-economic-crash)** — 2016 — self-released / Stephen Roddy Bandcamp.
+51. **[The Human Cost: A Sonification of Ireland’s Economic Crash](https://stephenroddy.bandcamp.com/album/the-human-cost-a-sonification-of-irelands-economic-crash)** — 2016 — Trinity College Dublin / Stephen Roddy Bandcamp.

     51.1 **Coldwater Pass**
     51.2 **The Human Cost**